skgchp/shoveover/docs/README.md

 ## Overview

-ShoveOver monitors disk space usage and automatically moves the oldest cache subdirectories to external storage when disk space falls below configurable thresholds.
+ShoveOver monitors disk space usage and automatically identifies and moves the oldest leaf directories (deepest folders with no subdirectories) to external storage when disk space falls below configurable thresholds.
+The full directory structure is preserved at the destination.
 The script is designed for production environments with comprehensive error handling, monitoring capabilities, and safety features.

 ## Features

 ### 🚀 Core Functionality
 - **Automatic disk space monitoring** with configurable thresholds
+- **Leaf directory detection** identifies folders with no subdirectories at any depth
 - **Intelligent oldest-first directory selection** based on modification time
+- **Path structure preservation** maintains full directory hierarchy at destination
 - **Paired source-destination mapping** for organized file movement
 - **Safe file movement** using rsync with verification and rollback capability
 - **Process locking** to prevent multiple simultaneous executions
 - **Comprehensive logging** with configurable verbosity levels
+- **Performance optimized** with configurable search depth limits

 ### 🛡️ Safety & Reliability
 - **Dry run mode** for testing without actual file operations